Any time I am at a restaurant and scallops are on the menu I MUST order them. Especially if they just so happen to be wrapped in bacon! 🙂

 Ingredients

-• 1-2 Tbsp. avocado oil or other high-smoke point oil
+• 1-2 tablespoons avocado oil or other high-smoke point oil

 Instructions

-• Par-cook the Bacon: Cook bacon over medium to medium-low heat in a large skillet for 10-12 minutes.
+• Cook bacon over medium to medium-low heat in a large skillet for 10-12 minutes.
 The bacon should be almost cooked through but still pliable.
 Remove the bacon from the skillet and let drain on a paper-towel lined plate.

-• Wrap the Scallops: Prepare scallops by removing the tough tendons, or side muscles, and patting dry.
+• Prepare scallops by removing the tough tendons, or side muscles, and patting dry.
 Wrap one piece of bacon around each scallop.
 Secure the strip of bacon with a toothpick.

-• Make the Garlic Butter: Whisk together butter, garlic, sugar, salt, and pepper in a small bowl.
+• Whisk together butter, garlic, sugar, salt, and pepper in a small bowl.

-2 Tbsp. butter, 1 clove garlic, 2 tsp. coconut sugar, ¼ tsp. salt, Pinch of black pepper
+2 tablespoons butter, 1 garlic clove, 2 teaspoons brown sugar, ¼ teaspoon salt, Pinch of black pepper

 Remove scallops from the skillet and let rest for 5 minutes.
 Once the temperature reaches 130 degrees they are ready to be served.